Unboxed-Software/solana-course/content/token-swap.md

 After that comes the constant representing the Token Program ID followed by the constant representing the Token Swap Program ID.

 Next, there are 4 pairs of number arguments representing numerators and denominators for the trade fee, owner trade fee, owner withdraw fee, and host fee.
 The instruction uses the numerator and denominator for each to calculate the percentage of the fee.
 Lets explain each of the fees:

 1. **Trade fee** - fees that are retained by the swap pool token accounts during a trade and increase the redeemable value of LP-tokens.
 This fee rewards users for providing liquidity to the swap pool.
 2. **Owner trade fee** - fees that are retained by the swap pool token accounts during a trade, with the equivalent in LP-tokens minted to the owner of the program
 3. **Owner withdraw fee** - extra LP-tokens that are sent to the owner on every withdrawal
 4. **Host fee** - a proportion of the owner trade fees, sent to an extra host token account provided during the trade.
 This fee incentives external parties (such as a decentralized exchange) to provide frontends for the swap pool and rewards them with a portion.

+When using a swap program deployed and maintained by a third party, these fees may or may not be fixed such that you *must* input the correct arguments.
+You'll need to check the implementation of the backing program.

 Lastly, there's the curve type, which we'll discuss further later in the lesson.